umair-gujjar/WorkshopJenkinsX/README.md

 Jenkins will now trigger a ci job for this pullrequest automatically.
 This will take some time, but jenkins will update the pull-request page on github automatically.
 Again you can see the build logs with the ```jx get build logs``` command.

+Switch to the github website and have a look at the pull request.
 When the build is ready you will see a link to the staging environment inside the pull-request.
 If you open up the link, you'll see our new index.html.

+Now it's time to close our pull request.
+Just hit the green button to merge the pull request.

 ### Bring you app into production